57-year-old male transferred to long-term acute care (LTAC) facility for long-term ventilatory support and rehabilitation.

 This case highlights how the high negative predictive value (NPV) of the T2Candida Panel enables the ability to rule out the five most common Candida species in a clinical setting.
 In this case, because of the rapid negative result, antifungal therapy could be de-escalated early in the patient’s course.

-57 year old male transferred to long-term acute care (LTAC) facility for long-term ventilatory support and rehabilitation.
-On Day 6 of admit to LTAC, the patient spiked fever of 100.9 F with increased oxygen requirements and drainage from enterocutaneous fistula.
-Patient has history of penetrating abdominal trauma, tracheostomy and multiple re-explorations/evacuations of intra-abdominal abscesses, partial gastrectomy, and placement of abdominal wound VACs.
+57-year-old male transferred to long-term acute care (LTAC) facility for long-term ventilatory support and rehabilitation.
+On Day 6 of admission to LTAC, the patient spiked a fever of 100.9 F with increased oxygen requirements and drainage from enterocutaneous fistula.
+The patient has a history of penetrating abdominal trauma, tracheostomy, and multiple re-explorations/evacuations of intra-abdominal abscesses, partial gastrectomy, and placement of abdominal wound VACs.